nchua3012/nchua3012/README.md

 <br>

 I am a software developer in training with a background in architecture.
-This experience has helped me develop my ability to break down complex problems, collaborate with teams, and apply strong problem-solving skills and analytical thinking.
+My background in architecture has strengthened my ability to deconstruct complex problems, collaborate effectively within teams, and apply critical problem-solving and analytical thinking to create user-focused solutions.
 I’ve chosen to transition into software development as it shares architecture’s user-centric approach, focusing on creating solutions that meet users' needs.
 <br>

 ## My Projects